Red Hen Publications

 • • • •

 I cannot say whether I was even partially correct in my suspicion that a paradox was created by Tom’s determination to use Harry’s blood in the creation of his simulacrum.
 It is uncertain whether Dumbledore’s additional 3rd-party protections, which allegedly had rendered Harry safe from Voldemort while in the company of his mother’s “blood” kin may have contributed to the underlying paradox so long as it ran, or whether the simulacrum’s blood relationship to Harry had merely replaced Lily’s original protective barrier with a different one.
-One in which both of them were protected, but inside it.
+One in which both of them were protected, but inside said barrier.
 So long as Dumbledore’s protection applied, it appeared that Harry could not be killed by Voldemort before he attained his majority, because for as long as he had not yet attained his majority, he was safe from Voldemort while in the company of a member of his mother’s “blood” kin.
 Which Voldemort’s new simulacrum now was.

 According to Rowling, the blood protection did not work as I had extrapolated, but it some form of blood protection certainly appeared to be still in operation.
+Instead, it appears to have tied the two of them together to the point that either both OR neither of them could properly die until all of Tom’s Horcruxes had been accounted for.

 Like most fans, I preferred to believe Lily was a valiant and an intelligent young woman.
 One who would have realized that for all of James’s urging that she attempt to get Harry and take him to safety, the likelihood of her managing to do that was vanishingly small and Harry’s chances of survival depended upon her not letting that curse reach him, for all that she would not live to tell the tale.